nusrathamid/nusrathamid/README.md

 ### Hi, I am Shihab 👋

 <!-- Bio -->
-I am a full-stack developer with more than three years of experience under my belt.
-I specialize in building back ends using TypeScript, JavaScript, Node.js, and MongoDB as the database; however, I am also quite handy with PHP, Python, SQL, Bash, Redis, Elasticsearch, and other cutting-edge technologies.
-Currently working as a Software Engineer at [Toptal](https://toptal.com).
-Besides programming, I enjoy gaming.
+I operate as a full-stack developer with over three years of professional experience.
+I specialize in building back ends using TypeScript, JavaScript, Node.js, and MongoDB as the database.
+Moreover, I have been comfortable working with PHP, Python, SQL, Bash, Redis, Elasticsearch, among other cutting-edge technology.
+I am currently employed as a Software Engineer at [Toptal](https://toptal.com).
+Besides programming, computer gaming is a hobby of mine.

 <br>